 In certain markets, property tax delinquency policies, including escalating fees and interest rates, can decrease housing affordability and contribute to both public and private property foreclosures.

-In New York City, the Center for New York City Neighborhoods is an umbrella organization for the network of housing counseling and legal services agencies in the city that provide foreclosure prevention services—housing counseling and legal services.
+In New York, NY the Center for New York City Neighborhoods is an umbrella organization for the network of housing counseling and legal services agencies in the city that provide foreclosure prevention services—housing counseling and legal services.
 The Center administers city and state funds, funneling money to network partners to support their foreclosure-prevention programs.

-In Detroit, the United Community Housing Coalition in partnership with the City and Wayne County, provides tax foreclosure prevention services including counseling, assistance with applications for income-based property tax exemptions, and purchase support for tenants of single-family homes in property tax foreclosure.
+In Detroit, MI, the United Community Housing Coalition partners with the City and Wayne County to provide tax foreclosure prevention services including counseling, assistance with applications for income-based property tax exemptions, and purchase support for tenants of single-family homes in property tax foreclosure.

 - Making Home Affordable, a resource website run by HUD, has information that can help homeowners find assistance to avoid foreclosure.